-We don’t need to tell you that becoming a restaurant owner isn’t a get rich quick scheme – if you spend any time looking at your restaurant profit margins, you already know that.
+Becoming a restaurant operator is far from a get rich quick scheme.
+If you’ve ever looked at looking at your profit margins, you already know that.

 In this article, we’ll break down: